gofair-foundation/fip/docs/CompletingQuestionnaire.md

 Add additional FERs if necessary by clicking the **Add +** button and repeating the cycle.

-&ensp;&ensp;&ensp; **Chapter VII.
+**Chapter VII.
 Register a new resource as a nanopublication**

 There are 3 cases where you will need to mint a new nanopublication before you can complete the FIP questionnaire:

-&ensp;&ensp;&ensp; I. creating a new FAIR Implementation Community (FIC)
+- creating a new FAIR Implementation Community (FIC),

-&ensp;&ensp;&ensp; II. creating a new FAIR Enabling Resource (FER): either taking preferably metadata from FAIRsharing or creating new metadata
+- creating a new FAIR Enabling Resource (FER): either by using metadata from FAIRsharing or by creating a new metadata,

-&ensp;&ensp;&ensp; III. creating a Metadata Preservation Policy (MPP)
+- creating a Metadata Preservation Policy (MPP).

-By clicking on the “template” link in each case, you will be taken to the dialog box for creating a new project - in this case, a new Wizard project template for authoring nanopublications (i.e., the nanoWizard).
+By clicking on the “template” link in each case, you will be taken to the dialog box for creating a new project - in this case, a new Wizard project template for authoring nanopublications.

 Once you have successfully created a new nanopublication, it will become immediately visible (and selectable) to you and others in the appropriate drop-down lists of the FIP Wizard 3.0.